akpingel/sphinx-template/source/firstDraft/index.rst

 C# 4.0
 """"""

-The next release of C# in 2010, version 4.0 had some new features, but none that compared to the previous release.
-The following were included in this release: [#f6]_
+The next release of C# in 2010, version 4.0, had some new features, but none compared to the previous release.
+The following was included in this release: [#f6]_

  * Dynamic Binding
  * Named/optional arguments